jmdc2071/my-first-github-repository/README.md

 # my-first-github-repository
-Fiorst
+First

 README.md file was edited manually.
-Merge conflict version
+This file was edit locally.